 Besides, even if you are not pursuing a faculty position, publishing in a peer-reviewed journal allows you to build a reputation and make you and your organization part of the community of experts in certain areas.

 Myth 3.
 Unless it is published in Nature or Science, few people will notice my work anyway.

-Most peer-reviewed journals are indexed in online databases such as ScienceDirect, JSTOR, PubMed, etc. People usually search articles by keywords instead of journal titles.
+Most peer-reviewed journals are indexed by online databases such as ScienceDirect, JSTOR, PubMed, etc. People usually search articles by keywords instead of journal titles.
 If you use appropriate keywords and your content is of interests to others, your article will attract readers.

 Do you know there is a social network site named ResearchGate that allows researchers to share papers, request collaboration, and ask and answer questions?
 Create an account and post your paper there.
 People will find it!

-Of course, you can also post the manuscript link on your personal website, blog, LinkedIn, and other social media.
+You can also post the manuscript link on your personal website, blog, LinkedIn, and other social media.

-The bottom line–whether people will be able to find your article should be the last thing that concerns you when you plan a manuscript.
+Whether people will be able to find your article should be the last thing that concerns you when you plan a manuscript.
 Articles with good content will always have readers!

 Myth 4.
 I have not published anything before, the editor and reviewers are more likely to reject my work.